nottrobin/docs/src/en/controllers-config.md

 juju model-config -m controller audit-log-exclude-methods=[ReadOnlyMethods,Pinger.Ping]
 ```

-!!!
-Important:
+[note=caution]
 Only those Conversations whose methods have *all* been excluded will be
 omitted.
 For instance, assuming a default filter of 'ReadOnlyMethods', if a
 Conversation contains several read-only events and a single write event
 then all these events will appear in the log.
 A Conversation is a
 collection of API methods associated with a single top-level CLI command.
+[/note]

 Click the triangle below to reveal a listing of API methods designated by the
 key value of 'ReadOnlyMethods'.